beokabatukaba/TheBumApp/README.md

 DM the bot 'logout' to get it to logout.
 Or kill the shell while it's running.

 Get the .env file from John.
 This contains the secrets.
 Maybe we should figure out how to upload the secrets securely.

+pip install discord python-dotenv youtube_dl gtts PyNaCl

+Also put ffmpeg.exe in the directory or on the PATH.